Casca (series): Controversy

-In 2004, former Casca author Paul Dengelegi wrote an unauthorized non-canon story titled Casca: The Outcast.
+In 2004, without permission from the Sadler estate, former Casca author Paul Dengelegi wrote an unauthorized non-canonical story titled Casca: The Outcast.

 The story follows Casca as a prizefighter in Victorian era England with acquaintances Ike and Ulysses.
 After an encounter with police and a slave trader selling a female slave to a wealthy man, Casca is shot, impaled on a bayonet, and placed on a prison hulk where fights are staged between prisoners (including Ike and Ulysses, led by Scottish prisoner Simon) for the vessel's captain.
 Eventually, Ulysses kills the captain and orders the female slave to be freed.
 The prison hulk arrives in Tasmania, where Casca becomes famous as Australia's champion prizefighter.
 While on a ship to the United States, the ship Casca and his acquaintances are on is attacked by Royal Marines who mistake their ship for pirates, and Ike is killed while Casca is mortally wounded.
 The story ends with Ulysses substituting Casca's coffin for one full of rocks and hiding Casca's body from the burial party.

-Dengelegi contracted with Americana Audio to have it published as a three-disc audiobook CD.
+Dengelegi contracted with Americana Audio to have it published as a three-disc audiobook CD and an abridged version presented in a two-cassette tape set.
 This was subsequently withdrawn in 2006 following the closure of Americana Audio.